+1. Client:

+Building:

+Phone:

+Contact Name:

+Dollar Amount:

+2. Client:

+Building:

+Phone:

+Contact Name:

+Dollar Amount:

+3. Client:

+Building:

+Phone:

+Contact Name:

+Dollar Amount:

+PART 8 BID FORM ADDITION

-In accordance with the Illinois Procurement Code, the Bidder certifies that the work to be performed by it and/or its subcontractors shall, at the time of such bid opening and at the time of the performance of work pursuant to the terms of this Contract, shall have participated in the approved apprenticeship and training programs as provided for above.
-The bidder shall list, in the space below, the official name of the program sponsor holding the certificate of registration or all types of work or crafts in which the bidder is a participant and that will be performed by the bidder and its sub-contractor's employees.
-Work that will be sub-contracted shall be indicated to be subcontracted work as provided for herein.
-Failure to list required information may result in disqualification of bid.
+In accordato be perference and at the shall have provided f program sin which t sub-contrate be subcontrated. ceship and Training Certification ance with the Illinois Procurement Code, the Bidder certifies that formed by it and/or its subcontractors shall, at the time of such bit time of the performance of work pursuant to the terms of this exparticipated in the approved apprenticeship and training profor above.
+The bidder shall list, in the space below, the official national ponsor holding the certificate of registration or all types of work he bidder is a participant and that will be performed by the bidder ctor's employees.
+Work that will be sub-contracted shall be intracted work as provided for herein.
+Failure to list required in the time disqualification of bid. d opening Contract, ograms as ame of the k or crafts der and its adicated to

-B22018

-PART 9 CONTRACTOR EVALUATION
+PART 9 CONTRACTOR EVALUATI ION

+on Contractor Performance Evalua

-Upon completion of the project, a Construction Contractor Performance Evaluation form will be completed by the A/E and the JJC Project Coordinator.
-The contractor will be evaluated in the following categories:
+Form will be completed by the A/E and the JJC Project Coordinator.
+The contract will be evaluated in the following categories:

-- Professionally Administered and Supervised Work
+ssionally Administered and Super ryigad Work

-- Business Practices
+ssionany Administered and Super ness Practices vised work

-- Overall Performance
+all Performance

-- Workmanship

-- Timeliness

-- Project Management
+cmanship

+liness

+• Proje ct Management

-PART 10 BID FORM SIGNATURES(S)
+PART 10 BID FORM SIGNATURES(S 5)

-The Corporate Seal of:
+The Corpora te Seal of:

-(Bidder - please print the full name of your Proprietorship, Partnership, or Corporation)
+(Bidder - p please print the full name of your l Proprietorship, Partnership, or

+Corporation)

-Was hereunto affixed in the presence of:
+Was hereunt o affixed in the presence of:

-(Authorized signing officer)
+If the bid is a joint venture or partnership, add additional forms of execution for each member of the joint venture in the appropriate form or forms as above.